MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-get-started.md

 Often when you want to create a Power BI report, you start in Power BI Desktop.
 This time, we're going to start from scratch creating a report in the Power BI service.

-In this tutorial, we get data from a CSV file.
+In this tutorial, we get data from an Excel workbook.
 Want to follow along?
-[Download the Financial Sample CSV file](https://go.microsoft.com/fwlink/?LinkID=521962).
+[Download the Financial Sample Excel file](https://go.microsoft.com/fwlink/?LinkID=521962).

 1. [Sign in to Power BI](https://www.powerbi.com/).
 Don’t have an account?
 No worries, you can sign up for a free trial.
 2. Power BI opens in your browser.
 Select **Get data** at the bottom of the nav pane.